MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline: Multimodal Embedding Refinement via LLM based Iterative Navigation

 \subsection{Human-Simulating Agent}

 \paragraph{Video Question Answering.} Our underlying assumption is mitigating the discrepancy between user queries and the information within the videos would be helpful for the better retrieval performance.

-To this end, we answer the question $\hat{q}^r$ with video $\hat{v}^r$ which consists of $N$ frames sampled per second as follows:
+\dhk{To this end, a human-simulating agent answers the question $\hat{q}^r$ with video in mind $v^{m}$, which consists of N frames sampled per second as follows.
+In this process, we assume a user searching for a specific video, and create a human-simulating agent to mimic the behavior of that user.
+The agent generates responses by referencing both the video in mind $v^{m}$~(the video the user is looking for) and the questions generated by MERLIN as following:}

-It is worth noting that in a real-world scenario, $\mathcal{M}_{\mathsf{answer}}$ could be replaced by a human to consider the user perspective better.
+It is worth noting that in a real-world scenario, $\mathcal{M}_{\mathsf{answer}}$ could be replaced by a human.
 Additionally, using $N$ frames allows us to efficiently handle the temporal information inherent to video, capturing the dynamic aspects of the content.
 This approach enhances our ability to provide a more comprehensive understanding and alignment with the user's query.

 \paragraph{Aggregation.} The individual generated answers for each frame $\big[\hat{a}^{(r, 0)}, \dots, \hat{a}^{(r, N)}\big]$ are now subsequently fed into an \textit{Aggregation Module} which is designed to summarize the multiple frame-level answers into a coherent and concise response to the original query as follows: